-Abstract : This written by Sheetal Sharma on linkedin on Sept 28, 2014 “NFC-Channel to Mobile Payments“.
-From the perception majority of the market say Apple pay is the repetition but again since its coming from tech giant like Apple so it has to succeed.
-Also point to be noted here Apple has no prior experience or product in financial services domain but surely scratching their head to make some break through in artificial intelligence.
+“NFC-Channel to Mobile Payments” -This written post was by Sheetal Sharma on linkedin on Sept 28, 2014.
+Idea was to depict the perception majority of the market which says Apple pay (NFC payments) is the repetition.
+Sadly since its coming from tech giant like Apple so it has to succeed.

 Apple product has to succeed as there is no second option but ecosystem around is costly.
 To me its neither Mobile Money nor Mobile Banking its a middleware of both i.e. purely a mobile payment system.
 Traditional payments services providers, including banks as well as the well established big names like Mastercard, VISA etc have to wake-up, smell the coffee and innovate otherwise MNOs will “move their cheese”.
 Imagine what will happen when social media makes vibes into the payment space.

-A very interesting fact in the mobile financial industry is we usually receive funds once or twice a month as part of salary or fee but spending is done at least thrice a day, sometimes over 5 times.
-This method of spending is known as micro-payment/micro-spending.
-Putting in numbers, this can go into billions of dollars; an easy example: if we start charging 1 cent per transaction as commission for micro payments through NFC (the stored value card technology) for food, drinks, snacks, petrol, tolls, souvenirs or any similar purchase each one of us spend minimum $5 a day (assumed at 40% of world population) then the total commission earnings will be to the tune of $4.3 billion per month.
+Any similar purchase we make and pay just one us cents for every transaction.
+As each one of spend minimum $5 a day (assumed at 40% of world population) then the total commission earnings will be to the tune of $4.3 billion per month.
 This market has clearly not been explored that well and this also goes straight into Mobile Money Market as potential plug.

 - Connect electronic devices, such as wireless components in a home office system or a headset with a mobile phone.

-- Access digital content, using a wireless device such as a cell phone to read a “smart” poster embedded with an RFID tag.
+- Access digital content, with wireless device such as a cell phone to read a “smart” poster embedded with an RFID tag.

 - 2 devices read and write to each other using NFC, touching two handsets together to transfer data like contacts or photos normally called as two-way communication.